MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-code-actions.md

 - Fix implicit `with` statements on the instance, document, project, or workspace.
 - Fix old report layout and replace with `rendering` layout section
 - Fix for [AW0013](analyzers\uicop-aw0013.md)
 - Convert pages or page extensions to use the `actionRef` syntax for promoted actions on the action bar.
 Fix for instance, document, project, or workspace.
-For more information, see [Code action for actions](devenv-code-actions.md#code-actions-for-promoted-actions).
+Learn more in [Code action for actions](devenv-code-actions.md#code-actions-for-promoted-actions).
 - Set the default value for `ApplicationArea` on a page or a report level and remove all duplicates on field level.
 This code action can be applied to an object, a document, a project, or a workspace.
 - Convert existing event parameter in event subscribers from string literal to new identifier format.
 Fix event subscriber on the specific EventSubscriber instance, the active file, the active project, or the whole workspace.
 This makes it easy and controllable to opt in to the new syntax.
 - Insert `using` statement for a missing namespace.
 Fix for instance, document, project, or workspace.
-- Move the tooltip from page controls to table fields or clean them up from the page in case of duplicates.
-For more information, see [Tooltip property](properties/devenv-tooltip-property.md).
+- Move the tooltip from page controls to table fields or clean them up from the page if there are duplicates.
+Learn more in [Tooltip property](properties/devenv-tooltip-property.md).

 ## Examples